blazQ/mpi-word-count/README.md

 This is what would happen running it locally, on a machine with less than the requested amount of cores.
 This means that if we use 8 processors on an e2-standard-8 machine, we are actually oversubscribing from 4, and this is the root cause of slightly decreased performance at the beginning.

+Moreover, running htop on these machines shows only 4 cores available.

-Here's a table that summarizes results, in terms of speedup, when we use all 24 vCPUs, on an input of roughly 1 GB:
+Nonetheless, here's a table that summarizes results, in terms of speedup, when we use all 24 vCPUs, bearing in mind what we said, on an input of roughly 1 GB:

 | PROCESSORS | TIME      | SPEEDUP   |
 |------------|-----------|-----------|